Skip to main content

 Learning Objectives

-• Understand the meaning and implications of death of a partner in a partnership firm
+• Understand the effect of death of a partner on the partnership and the firm.

-• Master the accounting treatment of the deceased partner's share of profits and goodwill
+• Adjust the deceased partner's share of goodwill in the gaining ratio.

 Frequently Asked Questions